Seven for 7: Maz, Morris and other Game 7s to remember

 2001: Arizona Diamondbacks 3, New York Yankees 2

-Mariano Rivera, baseball's most feared closer of all time, also suffered through one of the Series' the most crushing blown saves.
-Yankees manager Joe Girardi asked Rivera to get the final six outs in a one-run game at Arizona, but Rivera couldn't come through.
+Mariano Rivera, baseball's most feared closer of all time, also suffered through one of the Series' most crushing blown saves.
+Yankees manager Joe Torre asked Rivera to get the final six outs in a one-run game at Arizona, but Rivera couldn't come through.
 Tony Womack's double tied it with one out in the ninth inning, and two batters later, Luis Gonzalez blooped a single into center and jumped his way to first base before being mobbed by teammates.
-It was the fifth and most recent game-ending Game 7 hit.
+It was the fifth and most recent game-ending hit in a Game 7.

 THE GAME 7 LETDOWN